freme-project/freme-docker/README.md

 ## Documentation

-Documentation for this image is stored in [GitHub repo](http://api-dev.freme-project.eu/doc/tutorials/overview.html).
+Documentation for this image is stored at [FREME website](http://api-dev.freme-project.eu/doc/tutorials/overview.html).

 ## Issues
 If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/sandroacoelho/freme-docker/issues).